elusivecodes/FyreSchema/README.md

 **Has Auto Increment**

-Determine if the table has an auto increment column.
+Determine whether the table has an auto increment column.

 ```php
 $hasAutoIncrement = $tableSchema->hasAutoIncrement();